Have you heard or read the acronym “NPE”? Do you want to know what is an NPE? Are you curious about how common it is to see NPEs in a family tree?

 In this post, I will answer these questions, and more!

-I discovered an NPE in my own family tree, which was surprising.
+I discovered an NPE in my own family tree, which really got me pondering this topic.
 It turns out that my grandfather’s favorite aunt, the older sister of his mother who he loved like a grandmother, was not the child of her father.

 What is an NPE?